tmikeschu/career-development-curriculum/module_four/cold_outreach_ii.md

 * LinkedIn: who works at companies that you're interested in?
 * [Built in Colorado](http://www.builtincolorado.com/companies): find more companies

+### Do Some Research
+What do you know about the person you're contacting?

+Find out where their interests lie.
+Read their Medium blog posts, sign up for their newsletters, and check out their websites.
+Check out these resources:

+* Product Hunt
+* AngelList
+* Venture Beat
+* CrunchBase

+You need to know their goals as much as you want them to know yours.

 ### Finding Contact Info
 Tools: